openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/06-labelling-of-resources.md

 persistentvolumeclaim/blog-media
 ```

-The format of value passed to the option is `label-name=label-value`.
+The format of the value passed to the option is `label-name=label-value`.

 For the sample application you are deploying, all resources for the front end web application were given a label of `app=blog`.